kisupov/mpres-blas/README.md

 * WAXPBY --- Scaled vector addition (`mp_array_waxpby`)

 For samples of usage, see `tests/` directory.
 Some benchmarks require third-party libraries.
-Please check `tests/3rdparty/` subdirectory for details.
+Please check `tests/3rdparty/` and `tests/blas/performance/` subdirectories for details.

 ### Details and notes